Skip to content

 return 0;

-signal(SIGPIPE, SIG_IGN) serves as a global safety net—even though our async_write already uses MSG_NOSIGNAL, other places (like some logging library or third-party code) might still call write directly instead of send, and without MSG_NOSIGNAL protection, that would be vulnerable.
+signal(SIGPIPE, SIG_IGN) serves as a global safety measure.
+Even though our async_write uses MSG_NOSIGNAL, other parts of the code (such as a logging library or third-party code) might call write directly instead of send, lacking the protection of MSG_NOSIGNAL.
 Globally ignoring SIGPIPE prevents these accidents.

-Combine all the code above into a single file (or compile them separately, whichever you prefer), and compile with the following command:
+Combine all the code above into a single file (or compile separately, if you prefer), and compile with the following command:

 协程 Echo Server 启动,监听端口 8080